spyderbat/eval/README.md

 ### Installation

-First, make sure you have `kubectl` installed, and a configuration pointing to the cluster you want to install on.
+First, make sure you have `kubectl` and `helm` installed, and a configuration pointing to the cluster you want to install on.
 Then, clone this repository.

-To install the required resources, run the `install.sh` script provided at the root of the repository.
+To install the required resources, run the `install.sh` script provided in the `scripts` directory.
 Now would also be a good time to [install Spyderbat on the cluster](https://docs.spyderbat.com/installation/spyderbat-nano-agent/kubernetes), if you haven't already.

 The install script will automatically ask if you want to install Falco aside Spyderbat.
 If you would like to install it without the script, use this command: